Getting Started with the Basics

-Fraternal organizations engage in activities which include academic, professional, and personal development, philanthropies to raise money for those in need, community service, and social development.
-Quite similar to a general student organization, there are two aspects which make fraternal organizations unique—they are values-based and your membership is for life!
+Fraternal organizations engage in activities which include academic, professional, and personal development, philanthropies to raise money for nonprofit organizations, community service, and social development.
+Quite similar to a general student organization, there are two aspects that make fraternal organizations unique—they are values-based, and your membership is for life!

 Fraternities and sororities are values-based meaning their origination or purpose for existing is grounded in its founding values.
 These values are espoused throughout an organization’s programs and initiatives.
 While many organizations openly share their English translated values, many of the same organizations express their values through an acronym of Greek or Latin letters.

 Membership for Life